S1M0N38/cr-analysis/README.md

 │  └── ...
 └── ...
 ```
+The bash script `analysis/parquet.sh` convert all csv file stored in db into
+parquet files.

 ### Simple Example

 1. Start jupyerlab server with `jupyer-lab`

-2. Take a look at `analysis/simple.ipynb`
+2. Take a look at `analysis/analysis.ipynb`